Lucasta-B/FCA_Solution/README.md

 Then the folder is copied into the user backup folder on the remote machine
 And an ‘Action: Backup’ record with a status of “SUCCESS” is stored in the DB

 >**Scenario: Required Folder does not Exist**
 Given the specified folder does not exist
 When backup for the specified folder command is invoked
-Then an error status is returned with an “No such directory” error message
+Then an error status is returned with an “No such directory” error message And an ‘Action: Backup’ record with a status of “FAILED” is stored in the DB

 ### FEATURE: DISPLAY LOGS
 >**Scenario: user request logs with no criteria**
+When {get_logs} command is invoked with no creteria Then all the logs is returned
+And an ‘Action: Get Log’ record with a status of “SUCCESS” is stored in the DB

+>**Scenario: user request logs for a date range** Given that a valid date range has been specified
 When {get_logs} command is invoked
-Then message displayed to user that logs have been cleared
-And record with clear data displayed to user

-Scenario: user request most Recent Reset
-When {most_recent_reset} command invoked
-Then top record of the table extracted and displayed

-Scenario: user request logs for a date range
-        Given a date range parameter is specified
-When {get_logs} command is invoked
-Then all the records within the date range (inclusive start and end date) is returned
+Then all the records within the date range (inclusive start and end date) is returned And an ‘Action: Get Log’ record with a status of “SUCCESS” is stored in the DB

-FEATURE: DISPLAY STATISTICS
+### FEATURE: DISPLAY STATISTICS
-Scenario: User requests stats
+>Scenario> **User requests stats**
 When {get_stats} command is invoked
-Then the total number of backups, successes and failures are returned
+Then the total number of backups, successes and failures are returned And an ‘Action: Get State’ record with a status of “SUCCESS” is stored in the DB

 ---

 ## Minimal Viable Product

-- **Manage Seller**
-    - Register a new seller
-    - Display all sellers

-- **Manage Properties**
+- **Remote backup**
+  - Able to invoke remote backup from CURL

-    - Add properties
+- **Display Logs**
-    - Display all properties
+  - ABle to display all logs
-    - Find and display properties with given search criteria on price, bedrooms, bathroom and garden
-    - Withdraw a property
-    - Resubmit a property

-- **Manage Buyer**
-    - Register new buyer
+- **CI/CD**
+  - Pipeline to build, dockerise project 1 and push Nexus Repository

-    - Display all buyers
+- **Cloud/AWS**
+  - Able to deploy project 1 as docker and  a local mysql (can be docker)
+  - Single VM on public subnet
+  - Be able to invoke remote backup over the internet